Quartal and quintal harmony: Schoenberg

-The composer then picks out this vertical quartal harmony in a horizontal sequence of fourths from the horns, eventually leading to a passage of triadic quartal harmony (i.e., chords of three notes, each layer a fourth apart).

 Schoenberg was also one of the first to write on the theoretical consequences of this harmonic innovation.
 In his Theory of Harmony (Harmonielehre) of 1911, he wrote:

 The construction of chords by superimposing fourths can lead to a chord that contains all the twelve notes of the chromatic scale; hence, such construction does manifest a possibility for dealing systematically with those harmonic phenomena that already exist in the works of some of us: seven, eight, nine, ten, eleven, and twelve-part chords… But the quartal construction makes possible, as I said, accommodation of all phenomena of harmony.

 For Anton Webern, the importance of quartal harmony lay in the possibility of building new sounds.
 After hearing Schoenberg's Chamber Symphony, Webern wrote "You must write something like that, too!"

 Others

 In his Theory of Harmony: "Besides myself my students Dr. Anton Webern and Alban Berg have written these harmonies (fourth chords), but also the Hungarian Béla Bartók or the Viennese Franz Schreker, who both go a similar way to Debussy, Dukas and perhaps also Puccini, are not far off."